AN ARTIST STEREOTYPICAL

 My underground music career was peaking now.
 After a time I semi-retired from the world of breakcore leaving the moniker ALEPH.NULL behind, I began leading a performance art troupe titled SHADOWCASTER.

 SHADOWCASTER was my excuse to experiment wildly with whatever new tech I could get my hands on, to DIY anything and everything I could dream up and to heavily invest myself into deeply researching mythology, ancient history and esotericism.

 In our stage shows we used professional movie makeup effects, bizarre DIY lighting concepts, collaborated with a number of famous personalities, and even pierced and suspended people with hooks through their bodies.
 We smashed a piano on stage and recorded the sounds of the audience destroying it.
 I made an ambient album from the recordings and we sold limited edition copies of it as specialty merchandise.
 We even started our own private online library of banned, rare, and burned books for our cult like following.

-In 2011 SHADOWCASTER::THE ALCHEMICAL VISIONS OF ZOSIMOS won the Denver Underground Film Festival.
+In 2011 SHADOWCASTER::THE ALCHEMICAL VISIONS OF ZOSIMOS won an award at The Denver Underground Film Festival.

 Today, I have helped make over 50 film projects come to life.
 I am a professional filmmaker now, studio musician, rare book aficionado, yoga practitioner and music educator.

 I currently hold a part time position working in marketing for a big tobacco client.
 I have worked in marketing for Camel, Vuse, Newport, Intel, Adobe, and Samsung.